Explore Islay

 American Monument, The Oa

 The American Monument stands on the clifftop of the Oa peninsula on Islay, commemorating the hundreds of US soldiers lost when the troopships Tuscania and Otranto sank off the Oa in 1918.
+The memorial was unveiled in 1920 by the American Red Cross.
 Views extend to Ireland on clear days.
 A 20-minute walk from the RSPB car park.

 Walking Route